pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 </div>
 </div>

+## The struggle to catch-up

+Maybe you're going through something like this right now:

+* There's just **too many things to do** these days.
+* **You have to catch-up** in too many areas of your life, and now it's gotten to be a little too much.
+* It's gotten to a point where you realize that your **old habits are no longer working**.
+Your to-do system is no longer working, your decision system is no longer working, and the big picture needs fixing.

+***

 ### I've found that _have-done lists_ let me...

+* **<mark>Start from scratch, by default</mark>**: Unlike to-do systems, have-done lists force me to treat today as the start of something new, not the continuation of yesterday's plan.
+That's freeing to me.
+I can peek into my past lists, but today's a new day, encouraging me to...
 * **<mark>Picture "perfection"</mark>**: I like imagining the best way something can become, and _have-done lists_ encourage me to do that, while letting me...
 * **<mark>Prioritize ruthlessly</mark>** to find the smallest possible, most impactful thing I can do first, which allow me to...
 * **<mark>Have quick successes</mark>** that help me get to fun stuff later on, which help me...